 Under normal market conditions, the liquidity pool is managed to be in excess of 100% of 90 days of anticipated outflows for a market-wide stress and 30 days of anticipated outflows for each of the Barclays-specifc and combined stresses.

 We are primarily focused on the Barclays-specific stress scenario, which requires the largest liquidity pool to meet its stress outflows.

 Barclays maintains a strong and high-quality liquidity pool that consists exclusively of unencumbered assets, representing resources immediately available to meet outflows in a stress.
 The liquidity pool mainly comprises cash and balances with central banks, government bonds and other highly liquid assets, denominated in multiple currencies and with different maturities.

 The size of the liquidity pool is determined by the size of the LRA stress outflows, ensuring that the Group is able to meet its obligations as they fall due even in the event of a sudden and potentially protracted increase in net cash outflows.
-Details on the size and components of the liquidity pool are available on Liquidity metrics.

 Internal pricing and incentives